Entering Starting Balances

 Unpaid invoices

-Sales and purchase invoices not fully paid (accounts receivable and accounts payable) as of your start date are entered exactly like normal invoices, but with dates before your start date.
+Sales and purchase invoices not fully paid (accounts receivable and accounts payable) as of your start date are entered exactly like normal invoices, but with dates before your start date and you should use my new method for setting up your unpaid sales (accounts receivable)and purchases invoices (accounts payable) -see below.
 If an invoice has been partially paid, only its remaining balance due is entered.
 Manager uses these pre-start invoices to establish starting balances for Accounts receivable and Accounts payable.
 Because you will initially set your reporting period to begin on your start date, pre-start invoices will not affect your income or expense accounts.
 During later reporting periods, they will also be similarly ignored.

 Note: Be extremely careful when setting up starting balances and use dates prior to the period beginning date that you set up in the Summary Section.